1. DISEASE/DISORDER

 Epidemiology including risk factors and primary prevention

-Annual incidence of malignant bone tumors in the United States in children under the age of 20 is 8.7 per million.
-In the U.S., about 700 children are diagnosed with malignant bone tumors each year.
-Malignant bone tumors account for 6% of all childhood malignancies, 56% of which are osteosarcomas and 34% are Ewing sarcomas.1 Osteosarcomas are slightly more common in African American than Caucasian populations.
+Annual incidence of bone tumors in the United States in children under the age of 20 is 9.9 per million.1 In the U.S., about 700 children are diagnosed with malignant bone tumors each year.
+Malignant bone tumors account for 6% of all childhood malignancies, 56% of which are osteosarcomas and 34% are Ewing sarcomas.2 Osteosarcomas are slightly more common in African American than Caucasian populations.
 Ewing sarcoma affects predominantly Caucasian populations, and 80% of patients are under the age of 20 at the time of diagnosis.
-Bone tumor incidence peaks at the age of 15 (time of adolescent growth spurt).1
+Bone tumor incidence peaks at the age of 15, which coincides with timing of the adolescent growth spurt.2

 Patho-anatomy/physiology

 In osteosarcoma, the malignant cell produces osteoid tissue.
-Osteosarcoma preferentially arises in the metaphyseal areas of the most rapidly growing long bones (distal femur, proximal tibia, and proximal humerus).
+Osteosarcoma preferentially arises in the metaphyseal areas of the most rapidly growing long bones, which are the distal femur, proximal tibia, and proximal humerus.
 Over 50% of osteosarcomas occur around the knee.
-Less than 20% have macroscopic metastases at diagnosis, but there is concern that up to 80-90% may have microscopic metastatic disease.10 Metastatic lesions primarily affect the lungs then bones.
+Less than 20% have macroscopic metastases at diagnosis, but there is concern that up to 80-90% may have microscopic metastatic disease.3 Metastatic lesions are most commonly detected in lung and bone tissue.

 Ewing sarcoma is a small round blue cell tumor of neural crest origin.
 The most common translocation is between chromosomes 11 and 22 (85% of cases).
 Other translocations are t(21;22) and t(7;22).
 Ewing sarcoma arises in the lower extremity in 46% of cases, followed by the pelvic bone (20%).
 Roughly 20% have evidence of macroscopic metastatic disease at diagnosis with a larger portion presumed to have microscopic metastasis.1